 - Preheat your oven to 375˚ and line or grease a 12 muffin pan.

-- In a large bowl, combine the flours, baking soda, powder, cardamon, and orange zest.
+- In a large bowl, combine the flours, baking soda, powder, salt, cardamon, and orange zest.
 Give a quick stir.

 - In a separate bowl, whisk together egg, milk, melted butter (that has been slightly cooled), and maple syrup.
 Pour in to dry ingredients, add fruit if using, and stir until barely combined

 - Portion out evenly among the muffin tin.
 This recipe makes some bigger muffins so be generous on your scoop!
 Bake for 15-18 minutes until muffin springs back and is golden brown.